 Vice Chair: The Vice Chair shall, in case of disability of the Chair, serve as Chair until a successor can be elected at a special meeting called for that purpose.
 In the absence of the Chair, the Vice Chair shall assume the responsibilities of the Chair and execute the authority of the Chair; serve as ex-officio member of special subcommittees; and chair the nominations subcommittee.

 Secretary/Treasurer: The Secretary shall record the minutes of all meetings of the Committee, upon adjournment shall within 45 days e-mail or mail a copy of the written minutes to each member of the Committee, and, in general, shall perform all duties normally pertaining to the office of Secretary.
-The Treasurer shall keep or cause to be kept a correct and complete record of accounts, showing accurately at all times the financial condition of the Committee; furnish it at annual and regular meetings of the Committee, or whenever requested, a statement of the financial condition of the Committee; and in general perform all duties pertaining to the office of the Treasurer.
+The Treasurer shall keep or cause to be kept a correct and complete record of funds, showing accurately at all times the financial condition of the Committee; furnish it at annual and regular meetings of the Committee, or whenever requested, a statement of the financial condition of the Committee; and in general perform all duties pertaining to the office of the Treasurer.
 The Secretary and Treasurer are normally the same person, but may be different individuals.

 Article 8